HiDeoo/astro-d2/docs/src/content/docs/configuration.md

 Whether the Astro D2 integration should skip the generation of diagrams.

-This is useful to disable generating diagrams when deploying on platforms that do not have the D2 binary available.
-This will require you to build and commit the diagrams before deploying your site.
+This is useful to disable generating diagrams when deploying on platforms that do not have D2 installed or cannot be easily installed.
+This will require you to [build](https://docs.astro.build/en/reference/cli-reference/#astro-build) and commit diagrams before deploying your site.

 ### `layout`